Pater Patriae: Later use by other countries

 The Latin honorific was later used for several national leaders during the early modern period and late modern period.
-It was awarded by national parliaments or loyal subjects to: George Washington, the first President of the United States; King Gustav I of Sweden; the Dutch Stadtholder William of Orange; Pedro II, the last Emperor of Brazil; and the four leaders of Italian unification: Camillo Cavour, Giuseppe Garibaldi, Giuseppe Mazzini and King Victor Emmanuel II.
+It was awarded by national parliaments or loyal subjects to: Cosimo de'Medici, de facto leader of Florence in the early 15th century, George Washington, the first President of the United States; King Gustav I of Sweden; the Dutch Stadtholder William of Orange; Pedro II, the last Emperor of Brazil; and the four leaders of Italian unification: Camillo Cavour, Giuseppe Garibaldi, Giuseppe Mazzini and King Victor Emmanuel II.

-The Latin title has since fallen into disuse, being replaced by the title father of the Nation translated into each the relevant national language.